This is a guide covering texture in photography. Texture can add depth to your photo but if it is too much, it can also ruin your image.

 If you’re shooting at a wide aperture, then the macro mode is not very ideal.
 If manual cameras aren’t your cup of tea, then you may benefit from trying out the Aperture Priority Mode (the ‘A’ button on your camera).

 Aim to shoot, at the very least, at f/8.
-This ensures all textures are in focus and a deeper depth of field.
+This ensures all textures are in focus and have a deeper depth of field.
 This has an effect on other settings.

 Let’s say you’re not getting enough light and your camera is at a lower aperture, the shutter speed of your camera may be altered to slow down and resulting in a blurry image.